harrylee999/CRFDC/README.md

 Example codes to run CRFDC with FedAvg on CIFAR10 is given here.

-More completed codebase will be released upon acceptance.

 #### 1. Generate Non-IID and Long-Tailed Data:
 CIFAR-10 , 10 clients, imbalance_factor = 0.01, non-IID-alpha = 0.5.
 ```bash